mikedanese/pnut/README.md

 # pnut

-*pnut* (pronounced "peanut") — a lightweight Linux sandbox that runs entirely without root, setuid, or special capabilities.
+*pnut* (pronounced "peanut") is a lightweight Linux sandbox that runs entirely without root, setuid, or special capabilities.

 The name is a nod to [bubblewrap](https://github.com/containers/bubblewrap):